expo/expo/docs/pages/push-notifications/faq.md

 ### I want to play a custom sound when I send a notification

-The Expo push notification currently doesn't support custom sounds.
+The Expo push notification service currently doesn't support custom sounds.
 You will need to use APNs and FCM directly with the native device tokens received from `expo-notifications` in standalone apps.